ncharriere/Genome_annotation/README.md

 ## How to run scripts
-**Reproducibility:** All tools were executed via Apptainer/Singularity containers to ensure a consistent environment.
+**Execution environment:** Analyses were performed on the University of Bern HPC cluster (`hpc.binf.unibe.ch`) using SLURM for job scheduling.
+All tools were run via Apptainer/Singularity containers to ensure reproducibility and a consistent software environment.

 ## Github functions
 - git add #nom du fichier/directory